Why Teachers Should Double-Check PDFs Before Sending to Parents

 • Is the source site reputable and education-focused?

-When in doubt, open downloaded PDFs in a secure reader and scan with antivirus tools.
+Tip: Open downloaded PDFs in a secure reader and scan with antivirus tools when in doubt.

 Final Thoughts